What are Target Judgement Rules?

 To set rules for an individual assessment, click the assessment, then on the next page click +Add.

 In the slide over, you can adjust the thresholds for your judgements and select between points or grades.
+You can choose whole numbers or up to 2 decimal places to allow for finer rules.
 Click Save changes.

 This will then be reflected in the mark sheets and on report cards.
 For example, if a student is working at their target, Arbor will colour the cell light green and if they are working slightly below their target Arbor will colour the cell yellow.